NoroffFEU/social-media-client/README.md

 ## Description

-This project was forked from https://github.com/NoroffFEU/social-media-client esLint, Prettier and commit hooks
+This project was forked from https://github.com/NoroffFEU/social-media-client it is configured with esLint, Prettier and commit hooks Unit testing with Jest e2e-testing with cypress
-Jest and Cypress
-Unit testing with Jest
-e2e-testing with cypress
 Automated testing with Github Actions